fredw26/spatio/README.md

 - **Cross-language:** Native Python bindings via PyO3
 - **Edge-optimised:** Runs entirely in-process with low memory and zero network latency

+Fred: Not sure if this matters for your coursework, but what would be really interesting and relevant for people who are thinking about using this would be to run some benchmarking and post the results.
+I'd also be interested in some pros and cons for using spatio vs other options that are out there, as a person who doesn't know much about spatial DBs.

 ## Examples

 ### 2D Spatial